 Travel Time: 4h 3m / 274 miles

 15. Bay St. Louis, Mississippi

-This is the longest road trip on the list – at exactly eight hours from downtown Dallas.
-If you’ve never explored Mississippi’s gulf coast, you should add it to your list of road trip ideas.
+Of all the road trips from Dallas, this is the longest one on the list.
+It’s exactly eight hours from downtown.
+But, if you’ve never explored Mississippi’s gulf coast, you should add it to your list of road trip ideas.
 Old Town Bay St. Louis is just east of New Orleans and a good home base to explore the small towns all along the coast up to Biloxi.
 You’ll find antique stores, diners, art galleries, and yes – the beach!
 Go out on a boat ride or just relax at one of the local B&B’s in beautiful historic houses.
 For extra fun – book early and visit during Crusin On The Coast to see hundreds of classic cars line the streets!

 Travel Time: 7h 57m / 540 miles

 16. Carlsbad Caverns National Park – New Mexico

 Visit one of the most impressive caves in the U.S. and enjoy a unique weekend getaway.
 The caverns include over 100 caves and feature gigantic “rooms” covered in rock formations.
 It’s a chilly 56 degrees all year long – something that sounds good for a summer road trip!
 There are no hotels in the park however there are plenty of places to stay in nearby Carlsbad or Whites City.
 Camping is available in the park with a permit.

 Travel Time: 7h 32m / 484 miles

 17. Houston, Texas